cdsittampalam/documentation/docs/Deposit & Withdraw.md

 *   AUTHORISED
 *   IGNORED

-The following is an example entry in the ledger entry:
+The following is an example entry showing a pending approval with the status of AWAITING AUTHORISATION:

 ![Address Approval](/doc-images/addressappr.png)